 Dee Wallace and Christopher Stone drive to the Colony, Wallace smirks "I hope these people aren't too weird."
 But Waggner and the residents of the Colony are actually a community of werewolves.

-At the Colony beach cookout, Dante uses a closeup of Carradine as a hoary old-timer Erle Kenton, wildly tittering amongst his pals, but later on, he is despondent and attempts to throw himself into the burning campfire before he is pulled by the other members of the Colony.
+At the Colony beach cookout, Dante uses a closeup of Carradine as a hoary old-timer Erle Kenton, wildly tittering amongst his pals.
+Later, he is despondent and attempts to throw himself into the burning campfire before the other members of the Colony pull him away.

 There are two cut scenes from The Howling that include Carradine.
 One with him sitting in a therapy session with Macnee and the other as part of a hunting party that takes a detour in order to watch Dee Wallace in a hot tub.